WinVector/Examples/LogisticOmit/margin_recovery.md

     ##  [1] 0.610053847 0.238612287 0.089946153 0.061387713 0.051761580 0.796904554
     ##  [7] 0.148238420 0.003095446 0.140000000 0.060000000 0.560000000 0.240000000

-### Solving For the Joint Distribution
+### Solving For the Full Joint Distribution

-We use linear algebra to solve for an example data distribution estimate (with illegal negative entries!).
+We use linear algebra to pull `estimated_proportions` back through `margin_transform` inverse to get a linear estimate of the unobserved original data.

 ``` r
 # typical solution (in the linear sense, signs not enforced)